|

 William Willard Ashe was born in Raleigh,

-Carolina on June 4, 1872.
-His family inhabited a
+North Carolina on June 4, 1872.
+His family inhabited a rambling antebellum

-rambling antebellum estate named Elmwood which provided Ashe, described by
+estate named Elmwood * which provided Ashe, described by one biographer

-one biographer as a "congenital naturalist," with abundant woods
+as a "congenital naturalist," with abundant woods and fields to

 It is reported that Willard and his brother

-together published a small tract called "The West
+Samuel together published a small tract called "The West End Sun"

-End Sun" with woodcuts carved by Willard.
-A copy of this work was
+with woodcuts carved by Willard.
+A copy of this work was placed in the

-placed in the cornerstone of the State Agricultural College Building in
+cornerstone of the State Agricultural College Building in Raleigh.

 Much of the young man's spare time was spent collecting specimens and his